College Police Department

-To unite with members of the Faulkner State Community College community to maintain an environment of safety favorable to the execution and success of the Faulkner State Community College’s overall mission by providing information and services that increase personal safety and safeguards vital resources
+To unite with members of the the College community to maintain an environment of safety favorable to the execution and success of the College’s overall mission by providing information and services that increase personal safety and safeguards vital resources

-The Faulkner State Police Department strives to continuously improve the quality of service provided to the College community through the effective prevention of crime by utilizing technological resources, personal communication skills, superior training and professional principles.
+The College Police Department strives to continuously improve the quality of service provided to the College community through the effective prevention of crime by utilizing technological resources, personal communication skills, superior training and professional principles.

-The Faulkner State Police Department holds high regard for its members to be honest, ethical and professional.
+The College Police Department holds high regard for its members to be honest, ethical and professional.
 The Department seeks to preserve individual rights and to treat all with dignity, respect and courtesy.

 Originally known as the Campus Safety Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires colleges and universities to disclose information about crime on and around their campuses.
 For more information on the Clery Act and the Violence Against Women Act (VAWA), please click here.

 The College publishes all Annual Fire and Safety Reports in the current edition of the College Catalog and Student Handbook.
 Copies of the Reports are available in large type upon request.
 Also, the Reports will be read to any person making the request.

 - To view the 2015 (most current) Annual Security & Fire Safety Report, click here.